Are you receiving iTunes error 4005 as below while trying to update or restore iPhone with iTunes?

 Read on this post as a guide to solve iPhone error 4005 (iTunes error 4005)

 iTunes error 4005, also known as iPhone error 4005, occurs when you try to update or restore the iPhone with iTunes.
-There are several complaints of error 4005 popping up when users restore iPhone in iTunes or try to update their iPhone.
+There are several complaints of error 4005 popping up when users restore iPhones in iTunes or try to update their iPhones.

 - I tried to update my iPhone 6 to iOS 12.1.
 But my screen shows – an unknown error occurred (4005).’